 More generally, qui tam has come to stand for the parts of several laws which allow individuals to sue on behalf of the government.
 It is a special kind of law, because usually individuals do not have standing to represent the government.
-However, qui tam provisions have been made part of laws to allow individuals to file claims for securities fraud, tax fraud, and fraudulent commodities trading as well as for fraud against the government.
+However, qui tam provisions have been made part of laws to allow individuals to file claims for fraud against the government.
 Qui tam provisions are rare even in whistleblower reward law.
 They are not part of the Securities and Exchange Commission whistleblower program or CFTC or IRS whistleblower laws, even though whistleblowers can file information with those agencies and obtain a reward.
 It is an added right that is part of the State and Federal False Claims Acts to bring an underlying case of fraud into court.

 Since the 1986 amendments, which re-established the federal False Claims Act, many states have also established their own False Claims Acts.
 Most of the state laws are modeled on the Federal False Claims Act.
 There are some technical differences in these laws.
 A major split is between the state False Claims Acts which allow for virtually any kind of fraud to be the subject of a qui tam case (similar to federal law) and those states which basically only allow for recovery of Medicaid funds.

 The following states have False Claims Act laws which allow a whistleblower to sue for virtually any kind of fraud committed against that state: California, Delaware, District of Columbia, Delaware, Florida, Hawaii, Illinois, Indiana, Massachusetts Minnesota, Montana, Nevada New Jersey New Mexico, New York, North Carolina, Oklahoma, Rhode Island, Tennessee, and Virginia.
 States with False Claims Act laws more limited to state health care programs or Medicaid fraud cases include: Colorado, Connecticut, Georgia, Iowa, Louisiana, Maryland, Michigan, Texas, Washington and Wisconsin.